lnp2pBot/doc-site/english/src/in-which-countries-is-it-available.md

-# In which countries is it available?
+# In which countries and languages is it available?

 Being a P2P exchange on Telegram, it is technically available to everyone who has the app.
 However, so far the bot can get the market price of 58 currencies with which you can create `buy/sell` orders using the `price market` button when create an order with the wizard.